vidhyachari/pet-store-app/README.md

 - "How much stock do you have of Sir Chews-a-Lot?"
 - "Add 2 Bark Knight toys to my cart"
 - "What grooming services do you offer?"
-- "Tell me about Golden Retriever breeds"
+- "Tell me about Labrador Retriever breeds"
 - "What feeding tips do you have for puppies?"
 - "How should I care for my cat's coat?"